Church Missionary Society in India: The CMS in India

 New mission stations were later established in the Telugu Country (1841) and at Lahore in the Punjab region (1852).

-While the Revolt of 1857 resulted in damage to the missions in the North West Provinces, after the revolt the CMS expanded its missions to Oudh, Allahbad, the Santhal people (1858), and to Kashmir (1865).
+While the Revolt of 1857 resulted in damage to the missions in the North West Provinces, after the revolt the CMS expanded its missions to Oudh, Allahabad, the Santhal people (1858), and to Kashmir (1865).

 In 1899, B. Baring-Gould and his daughter Elizabeth oversaw the missions in India and China supporting the development of additional hospitals and schools.
-Their work describe the balance between westernized education and medical care versus christian conversion.
+Their work describe the balance between westernized education and medical care versus Christian conversion.

 Kolkata (Calcutta)

 The CMS mission in Calcutta was started in 1822.
 The first CMS school was opened at Kidderpore, a suburb of Calcutta, in 1816; and the first girls’ school in 1822, by Miss M. A. Cooke, at Calcutta.
 Reginald Heber, the Bishop of Calcutta (1823–1826) supported the work of the CMS mission.

 The Revd James Long joined the mission in 1840.
 Edward Stuart served in India from 1850 to 1874.
 He was the Secretary of the Church Missionary Society at Calcutta.
 He also served at Agra and at Jalalpur.